AdobeDocs/campaign-standard.es-ES/help/channels/using/getting-started-with-transactional-msg.md

 <!--Guidelines to implement transactional messaging capabilities in your website are detailed in [this section](../../api/using/managing-transactional-messages.md).-->

-Antes de empezar con la mensajería transaccional, asegúrese de leer las [prácticas recomendadas y limitaciones](../../channels/using/transactional-messaging-limitations.md) correspondientes.
+Antes de empezar con la mensajería transaccional, asegúrese de leer los [prácticas recomendadas y limitaciones](../../channels/using/transactional-messaging-limitations.md).

 ## Principio operativo de mensajería transaccional {#transactional-messaging-operating-principle}